Bassett House School was founded in 1947 by Sylvia Rentoul, with just 6 pupils.

 Formerly a large family residence, the school’s main building was built in the late 19th century in the leafy streets of North Kensington.
 60 Bassett Road was substantially purpose re-built in 2001, whilst holding true to the Victorian architectural principles of large, bright and airy rooms (though heated, lit and ventilated to 21st century standards).
 It now houses some ten classrooms and various play areas, including an outside play area.

 The school’s premises also include the large hall at St Helen’s Church just round the corner, providing a professional stage and assembly hall/gymnasium, three classrooms, a custom-built kitchen and a garden play area.

 The school has recently opened an additional building in St Helen’s Gardens: The Dairy (as it used to be a dairy).
-It houses our Early Years pupils (the Den and Lower 1) in three light and spacious classrooms and provides a large interactive learning zone.
+It houses our Early Years pupils (Pre school and Reception) in three light and spacious classrooms and provides a large interactive learning zone.
 In addition we have a basement music/drama studio for the use of the whole school, together with smaller group tutorial spaces.
 There is also scooter and bike storage.